Pork Dumplings

 Course: Appetizer, Appetizers, Side Dish, Sides, Snack, Snacks

-Keyword: brown sugar, chili garlic sauce, dumplings, egg, hoisin, pork, scallions, sesame oil, soy sauce, steamer
+Keyword: brown sugar, chili garlic sauce, dumpling wrappers, dumplings, egg, hoisin, pork, scallions, sesame oil, soy sauce, steamer

 Nutrition